Skip to main content

 The on-prem client is compatible with RFC module version 3.6.0 or later.

 Table 1.
-Connections for operations of the SAP Extractor
+SAP Extractor Operational Connections

 Source system